 The Prehired Circle

-Prehired also accommodates low-earning applicants through Income Share Agreements (ISAs).
+Prehired also accommodates low-earning applicants through Income Share Agreement (ISA) loans.
 So, it pours in the time and resources to train members and they only spend a dime after securing financial stability.

 She wasn’t the only one.

 Fitness and defense instructor Jared Miller had the same reservations.
 At the time, he was looking for a career that would offer more room for growth.

 Then, Prehired popped up on his Facebook feed.
 “Initially, it was just a name for me.
 And the whole thing, in general, was scary because I’d have to put some kind of investment on my end.”

 So, like Hannah, he did the work.
 He reached out to the Prehired team and started asking questions.
 For him, it was Prehired’s ISA that lowered his guard.